surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

      * Ctrl-drag any modulation source to a slider to open the modulation typein
    * MIDI controller smoothing has several models, in the "MIDI" menu, which increase the responsiveness (at cost of smoothness) for midi control inputs.
-   * MPE Aftertouch and Timbre are properly smoothed
+   * MPE Aftertouch and Timbre are properly smoothed; MPE Pitch Bend has an independent smoothing mode.
    * Deactivated-rate modulators show their underlying waveform over which you scrub
    * LFO FreeRun for non-temposynced modulators has the correct relation to songposition
+   * LFO Deform has several different deform types on core modulators

 * Effects
    * Integrate about 50 Airwindows effects (from https://github.com/airwindows/airwindows).
 Thanks to Airwindows